develephant/corona-html5-node-kit/README.md

 The "Kit" has been setup to compile down to ES5 against the most used versions of browser engines ___that will work with Corona HTML5 projects___*.

-The currently supported compilation targets are:
+The current compilation targets are:

  - IE (11)
  - Edge (16)